-By doing so it makes creating meals fun especially if your kitchen is organized unlike what mine used to look like.
+Doing so makes creating meals fun, mainly if your kitchen is organized, unlike what mine used to look like.

-You don’t need to get all Marie Kondo kitchen organization crazy however minimalism and space is important.
+You don’t need to get all Marie Kondo kitchen organization wild; however, minimalism and space are essential.

 In my last post, ‘Happiness is everything; Saving Money, Buying Time,’ I blogged about my quest to de-clutter my kitchen.

 The idea is to spend less time trying to keep it clean and organized so I can spend more quality time with my family.

 Besides having a clean kitchen where everything has its place, it can still be a disaster zone.

 Ideally, you’ll want a clean kitchen with minimal clutter so it’s a functional, organized kitchen.

 When I say functional, it makes finding what you are looking for easy and saves you time.

 As you may have guessed, time is money, and saving it makes the user happy.

 Over the last five years, I wished I had a more oversized kitchen, nothing glamorous, mainly just a little more counter space.